BlockSettle/terminal/README.md

 		python generate.py release shared

  8. From the BlockSettle Terminal root directory, go to the `terminal.release` or `terminal.debug` subdirectory (`terminal.release-shared` or `terminal.debug-shared` if running a shared build), depending on if the `debug` argument was used when generating the environment.
 On Linux or macOS, execute `make` as one would for any other project.
-On Windows, open the BlockSettle.sln file so that the binary can be compiled by Visual Studio.
-Once in VS, select `Build -> Build Solution` from the menu bar, or press `CTRL+SHIFT+B`.
-No matter which platform you use, you'll hopefully not get any compiler or linker errors.
+On Windows, open the `BS_Terminal.sln` file in Visual Studio and select `Build -> Build Solution` from the menu bar, or press `CTRL+SHIFT+B`.
+No matter which platform you use, you hopefully won't get any compiler or linker errors.
+(If you do, please check if this is a known issue.
+If not, and you have the capability, please submit a PR that properly fixes the problem.)

  9. Assuming the code compiles and links successfully, from the BlockSettle Terminal root directory, go to the `build_terminal` subdirectory.
 From there, go to the `Release/bin` or `Debug/bin` subdirectories to find the generated binaries.
 Linux and Windows binaries may be executed directly.
 On macOS, the user will either run the `blocksettle_signer` binary or double-click the BlockSettle Terminal app (or type `open -a Blocksettle\ Terminal` from the command line), or both if in remote mode.
 If the macOS version needs to have command line arguments passed, the easiest thing to do is to go directly to the actual executable.
 The binary to execute will be in the `BlockSettle Terminal.app/Contents/MacOS/` subdirectory.